MeanderingNinja/LitterLog-DataPipeline/README.md

 ```

-# Building the Project from Source (Written on 20221108, tested to work in my existing virtual env dir).
+# Building the Project from Source (Tested to work 20230228).
 ## Before building, make sure:
 - [The metabase service is set up](https://github.com/emma-jinger/Set-Up-a-Service-on-Ubuntu).
 The metabase unit file at `/etc/systemd/system/metabase.service` and the service env var file at `/etc/default/metabase` defines its setup.
 - The postgres database is set up with the target role, db, and pw.

 ## Set up a virtual env in the server (optional)
-Create a virtual environment `cat_data_pipeline_venv`
+Create a virtual environment `cat_data_pipeline_venv` using the command `python3 -m venv cat_data_pipeline_venv`

+*Note:*
-*Note: When you install your application using `pip` without a virtual environment, the application is installed globally, which means that it is available to all users and processes on your system.
-When you run the application, you can access it from any directory by typing the name of the application.
-When you install your application using `pip` within a virtual environment, the application is installed only within that virtual environment, and it is not available to other users or processes on the system.
+*When you install your application using `pip` without a virtual environment, the application is installed globally, which means that it is available to all users and processes on your system.
+When you run the application, you can access it from any directory by typing the name of the application.*

+*When you install your application using `pip` within a virtual environment, the application is installed only within that virtual environment, and it is not available to other users or processes on the system.
 To run the application, you need to activate the virtual environment first, and then you can access the application from the activated environment.*

 ## Cloning the Repo
 To download the code, navigate to your working directory